 "Some tourists think Amsterdam is a city of sin, but in truth it is a city of freedom.
 And in freedom, most people find sin." - John Green

-While Amsterdam is famed for its Red Light District based in The Old Centre there is so much more to this amazing city.
-Dam Square is well worth checking out some great bars and restaurants nearby.
+While Amsterdam is famed for its Red Light District based in The Old Centre, there is so much more to this amazing city.
+Dam Square is well worth checking out, with some great bars and restaurants nearby.
 Amsterdam's Chinatown is also a handy spot for hungry stags.
 To once again quench a thirst Leidseplein is another area where you’ll find top bars and clubs.

-Most stags will find two things sooner or later during a trip to Amsterdam, the Red Light District and beer.
-If you want to treat the groom to a little something special keeping it all above board then a Lap Dance Club is a great way to ensure he sees out his big weekend with a smile on his face.
-Or take a Red Light Tour.
+Most stags will find two things sooner or later during a trip to Amsterdam: the Red Light District and beer.
+If you want to treat the groom to a little something special keeping it all above board, then a Lap Dance Club is a great way to ensure he sees out his big weekend with a smile on his face.
+Or you can even take a Red Light Tour.

 "My experience in Amsterdam is that cyclists ride where the hell they like and aim in a state of rage at all pedestrians while ringing their bell loudly, the concept of avoiding people being foreign to them." - Terry Pratchett

-Eats - Found all over the city, Bitterballen are deep fried balls filled with a mixture of beef, flour, beef stock, herbs and spices and little taste bombs.
+Eats - Found all over the city, Bitterballen are deep-fried balls filled with a mixture of beef, flour, beef stock, herbs and spices and are little taste bombs.
 Easily addictive.